-In line with Heritage Council's guidelines, Categories 1 and 2 places are recommended to be included in the Shire of Wyndham East Kimberley's Heritage List (refer to Appendix 2) to provide a level of management through the Shire's Planning Scheme and local planning policies.
+In line with the Heritage Council's guidelines, Categories 1 and 2 places are to be included in the Shire of Wyndham East Kimebrley's Heritage List (refer to Appendix 2) to provide a level of management through the Shire's Local Planning Scheme and local planning policies.

 Each place was categorised on the basis of the following levels of significance.
-The following table illustrates the details to facilitate the draft proposed categories.
+The following table illustrates the details to facilitate the proposed categories:

 LEVELS OF SIGNIFICANCE DESCRIPTION DESIRED OUTCOME Category 1 Essential to the heritage of the locality HERITAGE LIST Exceptional significance Rare or outstanding example.
 Register of Heritage Places The place should be retained and conserved.
 Any alterations or extensions should reinforce the significance of the place and be in accordance with a Conservation Plan (if one exists for the place).
 Refer to Heritage Council.
-Planning Scheme provisions Category 2 Very important to the HERITAGE LIST heritage of the locality.
-Conservation of the place is highly desirable.
-Considerable significance High degree of integrity/ Any alterations or extensions should reinforce the significance of the place. authenticity.
-Planning Scheme provisions Category 3 Contributes to the heritage of the local NO CONSTRAINTS Some/Moderate some altered or modified elements, no Conservation of the place is desirable. significance necessarily detracting from the overall Contributes to the heritage of the locality.
-Has some altered or modified organicanos significance of the item. elements, not necessarily detracting from the overall significance of the item.
+Planning Scheme provisions Category 2 Considerable significance Very important to the heritage of the locality.
+High degree of integrity/ authenticity.
+HERITAGE LIST Conservation of the place is highly desirable.
 Any alterations or extensions should reinforce the significance of the place.
+Planning Scheme provisions Category 3 Some/Moderate significance Contributes to the heritage of the local some altered or modified elements, no necessarily detracting from the overall significance of the item.
+NO CONSTRAINTS Conservation of the place is desirable.
+Contributes to the heritage of the locality.
+Has some altered or modified elements, not necessarily detracting from the overall significance of the item.
+Any alterations or extensions should reinforce the significance of the place.
 Original fabric should be retained where possible.
-Category 4 Some community interest to the NO CONSTRAINTS Little significance history/heritage of the locality.
-Contributes to the history of the locality.
+Category 4 Little significance Some community interest to the history/heritage of the locality.
+NO CONSTRAINTS Contributes to the history of the locality.
 Photographically record prior to any major development or demolition.
 Recognise and interpret the site.

-Photograph LHS# inHerit Place name Address Statement of Significance 97 # KUNUNURRA TOWN 1 8270 Ampol Station (former) 32 Bandicoot Drive 3 History Originally the Ampol Station, then BP in the 1970s, and Puma c.2018, it has always been a service station.
+Photograph LHS# inHerit Place name Address Cat Statement of Significance 97 # KUNUNURRA TOWN 1 8270 Ampol Station (former) 32 Bandicoot Drive 3 History Originally the Ampol Station, then BP in the 1970s, and Puma c.2018, it has always been a service station.
 Also known as DDK's Service Centre and Scott Munro's "little" BP Station.
 It was a prefabricated building bought from Perth designed to allow the breeze through, before air conditioning, and to withstand cyclonic conditions.
 It was built and owned by Gregor McQuie.
 The garage supplied fuel, bread, ice creams, milk, perishables and newspapers which were flown from Darwin by DC3 plane.
 McQuie was the first person to bring Paul's icecream to Kununurra.
 He also ran other agencies including supplying Lanes Chemicals and CIG, and, MacRobertson Miller Airlines (MMA) meeting and transporting passengers to and from the airport.
 Avis Rent-A-Car and a freighting agency also operated from the Station and the first Holden dealership in the district.
 It was from the MMA connection that McQuie's first Tourist business developed, providing tours of the area by bus and boat and became the base of Triangle Tours, said to be one of the earliest tour providers in Western Australia.
 Significance The former Ampol Station is historically and socially significant as the first service station in Kununurra, and for the provision of goods and services including, fuel and mechanical services, Holden car dealership, establishment of a range of tourism services that included, car rentals, tours, and airport transfers.
 The association with Gregor McQuie's entrepreneurial activities made a significant contribution to the Kununurra community since the early days of the township.
 6